A. Jamil Tajik: Career

-Dr. A. Jamil Tajik is an active member of professional societies and organization including the American Heart Association (AHA), American College of Cardiology (ACC), American Society of Electrocardiography (ASE), International Society of Cardiovascular Ultrasound (ISCU) and Heart Valve Society of America (HVSA).
-He served as the Chairman of Electrocardiography Committees for both the AHA and ACC.
-He was the Chairman of the ACC's International Committee from 2001-2006.
-He is a member of the Editorial Board of 10 prestigious cardiology journals.
+He is a member of the American Heart Association (AHA), American College of Cardiology (ACC), American Society of Electrocardiography (ASE), International Society of Cardiovascular Ultrasound, and Heart Valve Society of America.
+He served as the Chairman of Electrocardiography Committees for both the AHA and ACC, and was the Chairman of the ACC's International Committee from 2001 to 2006.
+He is also on the editorial boards of several cardiology journals.
+He holds several U.S. patents on ultrasound catheter-based technology.
+In 2020, he was the driving force behind a countywide preventative cardiology project called Cardiovision 2020 in Olmsted County, Maryland.